CommWebTeam/en_to_fr_mapper/README.md

 - The marker ==FOOTNOTE-HERE== is added in positions where footnotes would be.
 - The markers {ITALICS-OPEN}, {ITALICS-CLOSE}, {BOLD-OPEN}, and {BOLD-CLOSE} are added for opening / closing italics and bold tags.

-These markers are automatically removed in part 2.
+These markers are automatically removed in part 2, so the tool ignores them completely.
+You do not have to remove them yourself.
+They are NOT a substitute for extra tags since the tool ignores them.

+These markers are purely to help with scanning through the content list.
+If you find them distracting, you can turn them off.

 ## Part 2:
 Using the manually realigned outputs from part 1 as inputs, the tool maps French contents from the old structure onto the new English structure.
 As described in [part 1](#part-1), this is done by finding each value in the list of English content in the new English structure, and replacing it with the same indexed value in the list of French content.